pen-lang/pen/doc/src/references/language/types.md

 ## Functions

-A function represents some computation with arguments and a result.
+A function represents reusable computation with arguments and a result.

 Functions represent not only pure computation but may also execute side effects, such as I/O.